FiniteStateInc/binary-scan/README.md

           version: ${{env.COMMIT_HASH}} # You can name this version anything you'd like.
 Here, we're using the git commit hash associated with the current run.
           file-path: # Put the same path from the "Upload binary generated file" step here

-      - name: Set response of binary quick scan
+      - name: Set response of binary scan
         if: steps.binary_scan.outcome=='success'
         id: set_response
         run: |